Panda Game: Creation and further history

-In a short matter of time, both Pedro and the Panda Game itself became national icons.
+Both Pedro and the Panda Game itself became national icons and feted across the country.
 In 1958, after a 25–0 Gee-Gee victory, Pedro went on a world tour.
 He made visits to McGill University in Montréal, Dalhousie University in Halifax, the University of Western Ontario in London, Ontario, the University of British Columbia in Vancouver, UCLA in Los Angeles, and Alabama State University in Montgomery.
 It is said that Pedro was even sent to Peru, Mexico and Europe.

 The game quickly became the most well-known football game in Canada behind the Grey Cup and the Vanier Cup.
 The attendance at the Panda Game one year exceeded 16,000, which was higher than that of the Vanier Cup that same season.

+The resumption of the Panda Bowl took place in October, 2013 when Thomas White, assisted by representative players from both university teams in 1955, presented the winning game trophy to the victorious captain of the University of Ottawa team.

 1987 tragedy

-By the time the 1980s had come, the Panda Game had gained a reputation for being a drunken party more than a football game.
+By the 1980s, the Panda Game had gained a reputation for being a drunken party more than a football game.

-The 1987 edition brought heavily packed stands.
+The 1987 game brought heavily packed stands.
 Dozens of fans leaned up against a railing, causing it to collapse.
 30 Ravens fans fell roughly 16 feet onto concrete.
 Many students sustained broken bones and concussions, while one female student broke her neck and spent 20 days in a coma.

 The future of the Panda Game was in doubt after the incident, but the tradition ultimately carried on.
 The 1988 game was heavily monitored by police and there was a general lack of enthusiasm about the event.

 Cancellation, eventual return

-The aging stadium at Lansdowne Park fell into disrepair in the 1990's.
+The aging stadium at Lansdowne Park fell into disrepair in the 1990s.
 The folding of the Ottawa Rough Riders in 1996 left the venue without a full-time tenant.
 As it was economically unfeasible to maintain the venue so as to safely host a single football game annually, the game was moved to Carleton's Keith Harris Stadium in 1997.

 The resulting loss of revenue aggravated an already precarious financial situation for Carleton's football team.
 In 1998, Carleton University decided to cancel their football program at the end of the season after numerous years of sustained financial losses.
 This decision rendered the Panda Game tradition dead and left the Gee-Gees as the lone collegiate football team in the city for the first time in 53 years.

 The late 2000s brought rumours that Carleton may once again look to field a football team sometime in the near future.
 Meanwhile, serious plans to rebuild and modernize the facilities at Lansdowne Park were put into place.
 After years of planning, in 2013 the Ravens once again took the field and would mark the return of the Panda Game tradition.
-2013's Panda Game was a success with approximately 4,000 fans packing the brand-new Gee-Gees Field, the game resulted in the Gee-Gees getting their hands on a Pedro trophy after a dominant 35–10 win.
+2013's Panda Game was a success with approximately 4,000 fans packing the brand-new Gee-Gees Field, the game resulted in the Gee-Gees winning the Pedro trophy with a score of 35–10.